polkhe/2024-04-22-Talk-PyConDE-Metaclasses/slides/metaclasses.md

   * And only special methods
 * Metaclasses have no influence over instances of the class
 * You can create (meta)classes for your classes
-  * But you probably don't need to
+  * But you'll probably not need to

 Note: